marlon360/rki-covid-api/docs/endpoints/vaccinations.md

 `secondVaccination.quotes.A18+.A60+` Quote of full vaccinated people with age >= 60 years

-`secondVaccination.vaccination.biontech` Number of people who received their second dose of BioNTech

-`secondVaccination.vaccination.moderna` Number of people who received their second dose of Moderna

-`secondVaccination.vaccination.astraZeneca` Number of people who received their second dose of AstraZeneca
+`boostervaccination.vaccinated` Number of people who got the booster vaccination

 `boosterVaccination.vaccination.biontech` Number of people who received their booster dose of BioNTech